rbisdorff/Digraph3/docSphinx/tutorial.rst

     a2 : -2.883
     NetFlows Ranking:
     ['a5', 'a7', 'a6', 'a3', 'a1', 'a8', 'a4', 'a9', 'a2']
+   >>> cop.copelandRanking
+    ['a5', 'a1', 'a6', 'a7', 'a8', 'a4', 'a9', 'a3', 'a2']

+It is worthwhile noticing again, that similar to the *Copeland* ranking rule seen before, the *NetFlows* ranking rule is also **invariant** under the *codual* transform and delivers the same ranking result indifferently from digraphs *g* or *gcd* (see :numref:`NetFlowsRanking` Line 14).

-The *NetFlows* scores deliver in this example a ranking *without ties* (see :numref:`NetFlowsRanking`).
+The *NetFlows* scores deliver in this example a ranking *without ties* which is rather different from the one delivered by *Copeland*'s rule (see :numref:`NetFlowsRanking` Line 16).
 It may happen, however, that we obtain, as with the *Copeland* scores above, only a ranking with ties, which may then be resolved again by following a lexicographic rule.
 In such cases, it is possible to construct again a *weak ranking* with the corresponding :py:class:`transitiveDigraphs.WeakNetFlowsOrder` class.

 The **NetFlows** ranking we obtain in this didactic example (Line 14), appears to be slightly better correlated (+0.638) with the given outranking relation than its crisp cousin, the *Copeland* ranking (see :numref:`CopelandCorrelationIndexes` Lines 4-6).

 .. code-block:: pycon
    :name: NetFlowsCorrelationIndexes